denisbulakh/demo_project/README.md

 ## Scope and tech stack
 Scope of this implementation is limited due to tough deadlines:
-- Proper image handling is not implemented
+- Proper image upload, resize and handling is not implemented
-- Readiness to production such as proper monitoring and appropriate logging
+- Readiness to production such as proper monitoring and appropriate logging, is missing
 - Listings and filtering are implemented with built-in using ready framework API Platform, according to the Symfony documentation.
 Custom controller implemented only for create operation.

 The following tech stack is used:
 - PHP 8.02